ajthinking/archetype/readme.md

 <img src="docs/DemoCommand.png" width="600px">

-### Build your own compilable templates
+### Build your own templates
-Go to `snippets.php` and add your templates:
+Let's make a snippet for a method we want to insert.
+Create a file `storage/php-file-manipulator/snippets/my-stuff.php` like shown below.
+In the file, we put our template code including any encapsuling constructs (in our case we will have to put a class since methods only exists inside classes).
+Name anything you want to be configurable with a handle for instance `'___TARGET_CLASS___'`.
+Even your snippet name itself may be a handle as long as it is unique.

 ```php
 <?php